List of Parenthood characters: Adam Braverman

 Adam Braverman (Peter Krause), age 40 at the beginning of the series, is Kristina's husband and the father of Max, Haddie, and Nora.
 He is the oldest Braverman child and all of his siblings and parents consult him in times of crisis.
 Adam is affable and dependable, and resolved to have a normal, happy family.
-Although usually in control, Adam punches a man who calls Max the r slur.
+Although usually in control, Adam punches a man who calls Max a "retard."
 Due to tensions with his boss at work, Adam was fired from the shoe company.
 After being unemployed and unable to find a new job, Adam goes into the music business with his brother Crosby, and together they open a recording studio called "The Luncheonette", formerly a working diner.
 In 2011, Adam and Kristina have their third child, a daughter named Nora.
 He is often shown struggling to deal with not only his own problems but those of the entire family.
 In season 6, when The Luncheonette business is slow, Adam takes time to teach the "culinary arts" class at Chambers Academy, the school Kristina starts.
 After The Luncheonette is broken into and robbed, Adam steps away from the business.
 After receiving an offer to re-enter the corporate world, Adam finds his passion in running Chambers Academy after Kristina begins working on opening more schools.